operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

  * The install plan gets "resolved" to a concrete set of resources

-     * Much like apt reads the dependency information from dpkgs to come up with a set of things to install, ALM reads the dependency graph from ClusterServiceVersions to come up with a set of resources to install
+     * Much like apt reads the dependency information from dpkgs to come up with a set of things to install, OLM reads the dependency graph from ClusterServiceVersions to come up with a set of resources to install

  * The resolved set of resources is written back to the InstallPlan